 Milk is a complex sample matrix, demanding careful sample prep to ensure valid melamine-content results.
 We offer high-purity melamine and cyanuric acid chemicals, which allow customers to prepare their own standards to meet their particular application needs; as well as Discovery® solid phase extraction products to ensure clean samples, and Ascentis® HILIC columns to give superior chromatographic results.

-A 5 mL aliquot of milk was spiked with melamine standard (52549).
+A 5 mL aliquot of milk was spiked with melamine standard (Cat. no. 52549).
 Next, 5 mL of phosphate buffer (100mM, pH 2.5) and 1 mL acetonitrile were added to the sample and set in an ultrasonic bath for 5 minutes.
 The sample was centrifuged at 3500 rpm for 10 minutes and the middle supernatant separated from the top and the bottom layers.

 Figure 1.
 Structure of Melamine

 This HILIC mechanism describes the process of preferential solvation of the polar stationary phase with the aqueous component of the mobile phase, and subsequent depletion of the mobile phase of water.
 This sets up a biphasic system where there is a semi-immobilized layer of water near the surface and an organic-rich mobile phase layer.
 A polar compound may then partition from the moving organic-rich mobile phase into the stagnant aqueous solvent near the surface.
 Water then becomes the “strong” solvent and analytes generally elute (assuming HILIC is the dominant mechanism) in order of “decreasing” hydrophobicity (a lower log P, indicating a more polar molecule, and consequently more retention).